Thanks to PurseMonger and her amazing Beta reader skills!

 "Then why haven't they arrived yet?
-The wedding's tomorrow!" she exclaimed in a tone that to Iroh sounded like exasperation and concern.
+The wedding's tomorrow!" she exclaimed in a tone full of exasperation and concern.

-"It is a bit unusual that Zuko is taking a bit long in arriving, but I'm sure there is an understandable reason," Iroh reassured her.
+"It is unusual that Zuko is late in arriving, but I'm sure there is an reason for his delay," Iroh reassured her.

 "You think so?"
 Katara asked hopefully.